Configuration

 and post

-handlers to the Hattip middleware stack.
-You can define the async handler functions in an array for both pre
+handlers to the middleware stack.
+Asynchronous handler functions can be defined in an array for each of the pre

 and post